dnkorpushov/ebookmeta/README.md

 ```
 For example, for epub Azimov's Foundation book, return "Azimov I. Foundation.epub" string.

-You can group tempalte parts into optional blocks.
+You can group template parts into optional blocks.
 An optional block is denoted with curly braces {}.
 An optional block must contain only one placeholder and any number of other characters.
 The optional block is completely excluded from the result if the value of the placeholder is None.
 Optional blocks can't be nested.
 Usage:
 ```
 meta1 = ebook.get_metadata('book_with_series.epub')